Skip to main content

 2.5 Hours

-Module ID 75110-13: Covers common safety precautions related to steel-erection work, including controlled decking zones, hazardous materials and equipment precautions, tool safety, and appropriate personal protective equipment.
+Module ID 75110: Covers common safety precautions related to steel-erection work, including controlled decking zones, hazardous materials and equipment precautions, tool safety, appropriate personal protective equipment, and safe practices to prevent structural collapse.

 5 Hours